 Classes of inflammatory mediators Examples

-Pro-inflammatory cytokines TNF- $\alpha$ , Interleukins (IL-1, IL-6, IL-8), Interferons (IFN- $\gamma$ ), chemokines (CXCL, CCL, GRO- $\alpha$ , MCP-1), GM-CSF
+Pro-inflammatory cytokines TNF- α , Interleukins (IL-1, IL-6, IL-8), Interferons (IFN- γ), chemokines (CXCL, CCL, GRO- α , MCP-1), GM-CSF

 Prostaglandins PGE2

 Bioactive peptides Bradykinin

 Vasoactive amines histamine, serotonin

-Reactive oxygen species (ROS) O 2 -, H 2 O 2
+Reactive oxygen species (ROS) O2-, H2O2

 Reactive nitrogen species (RNS) NO, iNOS

-The increased production of pro-inflammatory mediators can have negative consequences on the parenchymal cells leading even to cell death, as described for TNF- $\alpha$ or peroxynitrite on neurons (Brown and Bal-Price, 2003).
-Along with TNF- $\alpha$ , IL-1 $\beta$ and IL-6 have been shown to exhibit negative consequences on neurogenesis and neuronal precursor cell proliferation when overexpressed.
-IFN- $\gamma$ is also associated with neuronal damage, although it is not as extensively studied compared to TNF- $\alpha$ , IL-1 $\beta$ and IL-6.
+The increased production of pro-inflammatory mediators can have negative consequences on the parenchymal cells leading even to cell death, as described for TNF- α or peroxynitrite on neurons (Brown and Bal-Price, 2003).
+Along with TNF- α , IL-1 β and IL-6 have been shown to exhibit negative consequences on neurogenesis and neuronal precursor cell proliferation when overexpressed.
+IFN- γ is also associated with neuronal damage, although it is not as extensively studied compared to TNF- α , IL-1 β and IL-6.
 These cytokines are normally involved in brain homeostasis and maintaining tissue repair following an injury, although it can have negative consequences (Fan & Pang, 2017).
 In addition, via a feedback loop, they can act on the reactive resident cells thus maintaining or exacerbating their reactive state; and by modifying elements of their signalling pathways, they can favour the M1 phenotypic polarization and the chronicity of the inflammatory process (Taetzsch et al., 2015).

+Studies show that the dysregulation of pro-inflammatory mediators can influence both cancer and non-cancer outcomes.
+Excessive/persistent pro-inflammatory signaling due to injury or exposure to chronic exposures can create an environment conducive to cellular transformation, proliferation.
+In autoimmune diseases, aberrant immune responses driven by pro-inflammatory cytokines like IL-6 and TNF- α lead to chronic inflammation, tissue damage, and organ dysfunction.
+Neurodegenerative disorders, such as Alzheimer's disease, involve dysregulated pro-inflammatory mediators like IL-1 β and TNF- α , contributing to neuronal degeneration.
 Basically, this event occurs equally in various tissues and does not require tissue-specific descriptions.
 Nevertheless, there are some specificities such as the release of glutamate by brain reactive glial cells (Brown and Bal-Price, 2003; Vesce et al., 2007).
 The differences may rather reside in the type of insult favouring the increased expression and/or release of a specific class of inflammatory mediators, as well the time after the insult reflecting different stages of the inflammatory process.
 For these reasons, the analyses of the changes of a battery of inflammatory mediators rather than of a single one is a more adequate measurement of this KE.